Digoska/NftGO/docs/CHANGE_GOOGLE_SIGNIN_NAME.md

 # Change Google Sign In Dialog Name

 ## Problem
-When signing in with Google, the dialog shows "Sign in to continue to wkpgupdorbgcthmjoybe.supabase.co" instead of your app name.
+When signing in with Google, the dialog shows "Sign in to continue to your-project.supabase.co" instead of your app name.

 ## Solution: Update Google OAuth Consent Screen